 Greet with visible happiness

 Every day since I adopted Teddy, I have been greeted the same way every time I return home (even if I just popped to the shop).
-He hears the keys, spots me through the window, wags his tail rapidly, runs to the door, jumps up and attempts to licks my face (sometimes successfully).
+He hears the keys, spots me through the window, wags his tail rapidly, runs to the door, jumps up and attempts to lick my face (sometimes successfully).
 Dogs are so obviously and visibly happy to see us!
 Their joy is wonderfully infectious!
 Let’s show our students, all of them, how happy we are to see them.
 Let’s start each day with a personal greeting, a smile and a high five.
 It’s these little things that build relationships and classroom culture.

 Unlike other pets, dogs are thinkers.
 You can see it in their eyes.
 They reflect.
 This is particularly evident when they have done something wrong.
 Whether he’s chewed a shoe, eaten the cat food or broken a photo frame, Teddy apologetically sticks his head underneath/inside the nearest furniture.
 He knows that he has done wrong.
 Hilarious!
 I didn’t know this about dogs!
 Of course, we shouldn’t just reflect when we have made mistakes.
 Reflection should be an embedded part of our everyday practice as teachers.
 Reflection makes us grow and become better educators.